The Symbolism of Air: When Thoughts Take Flight

 The wind is a messenger.
 It tells you that life is circulating, that nothing is fixed, and that you are a being in perpetual movement.
 Even when everything seems motionless in your physical reality, your soul continues to travel, to breathe, and to transform.

 Just as the sun provides the energy for growth, the wind provides the direction.
-If you feel the need to balance the "air" of your dreams with a bit of "fire" and warmth, you might want to reflect on Dreaming of the Sun: Meaning and Interpretation.
+If you feel the need to balance the "air" of your dreams with a bit of "fire" and warmth, you might want to reflect on the sun.

 ---